Form 1099 for Rent: Reporting and Correcting Forms for Rental Income

 How TurboTenant Can Help

-Tax time is stressful, but you can make it easier on yourself with integrated property management and rental accounting software.
+Tax time is stressful, but you can make it easier on yourself with integrated property management software and rental accounting software.

 TurboTenant accounting enables DIY landlords to automatically record income from rent payments submitted through the platform to enhance accuracy and save time.
 Combined with expense tracking, you can generate financial reports that make filing your taxes more manageable for you or your CPA.

-1099 For Rent FAQs
+1099 for Rent FAQs

 Do property management companies handle the 1099 forms for landlords?